iterative/dvc.org/static/docs/commands-reference/pull.md

 # pull

 Downloads missing files and directories from
-[remote storage](/doc/commands-reference/remote) to the local cache based on DVC files in the workspace, then links the downloaded files into the workspace.
+[remote storage](/doc/commands-reference/remote) to the local cache based on DVC-files in the workspace, then links the downloaded files into the workspace.

 ## Synopsis